Fragment of a menat amulet

 Findspot: Nubia (Sudan), Nuri, Pyramid 21, chapel enclosure debris

 Medium or Technique

 Not On View

-From Nuri, pyramid 6 (tomb of Anlamani), room A. 1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.
+From Nuri, pyramid 21 (tomb of an unidentified queen), chapel enclosure debris.
+1917: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition